-In the output, the Tty column lists the line number in or decimal (depending on the setting of the service decimal-tty global configuration command; an asterisk () indicates an active line.
+In the output, the Tty column lists the line number in octal or decimal (depending on the setting of the service decimal-tty global configuration command; an asterisk (\) indicates an active line.
 The Typ column identifies the line type:

 - CTY is the console

 - AUX is an auxiliary console line

+- TTY is a standard asynchronous (RS-232) line

+- LPT is a parallel printer line

 - VTY is a virtual terminal line

-The \mathtt{Tx}/\mathtt{Rx} column lists the current transmit and receive baud rates.
-The A column indicates the autobaud detect range.
-This column is not valid or detected on the protocol translator.
+The Tx/Rx column lists the current transmit and receive baud rates.
+The A column indicates the autobaud detect range; F specifies full range, and a hyphen (-) specifies no autobaud detection.
 The Modem column identifies the handling, if any, of RS-232 modem control signals.
 The Roty column lists the rotary group number, if any.

 The AccO and AccI columns indicate the access classes for outgoing (Telnet and rlogin) and incoming (rotary and virtual terminal) connections, respectively.
 The Uses column shows the total number of connections made to or from the terminal line since the system was booted.
 This count helps you evaluate terminal line use.
-The Noise column lists the total number of noise characters received.
-(A noise character is a nonactivating character received as a framing error or when the line is inactive.
+The Noise column lists the total number of "noise" characters received.
+(A noise character is a non-activating character received as a framing error or when the line is inactive.
 The default activating character is Return.)

 The show line command entered with the argument line-number displays detailed parameter information about a particular line.
-The unprivileged show terminal command displays the same information for the current line.
+The show terminal command displays the same information for the current line.
+The following is a sample command output: